Nutrient Timing to Get the Most out of Physical Activity

 By Daniel Heller, MSc, CSCS, RSCC

 In Personalizing Nutrition for an Active Lifestyle, we discussed the importance of nutrition in relationship to different activities.
-Here, let’s discuss about the specifics of timing, energy management, and the role of nutrient timing for recovery from different types of activities.
+Here, let’s discuss the specifics of timing, energy management, and the role of nutrient timing for recovery from different types of activities.

 As you read, keep this question in mind: What are your goals and/or intentions for exercising and physical activity?
 The way you describe your lifestyle and activities can provide insights into how, and when, you should be eating to better support them.
 Research indicates the importance of understanding how nutrient timing affects performance1 both in the gym and out in the wild.
 While some people work out daily to stay in shape, others are self-proclaimed “weekend warriors,” spending Monday through Friday preparing mentally for weekend adventures.

-Gym sessions and physical activities have been separated below to help you get the most of out this article regardless of where you spend your active time.
+Gym sessions and physical activities have been separated below to help you get the most out of this article, regardless of where you spend your active time.
 As always, consult with your healthcare practitioner before beginning any exercise program.

 Protein & resistance training

-Hitting the gym during the week in anticipation of the weekend suggests your nutrient timing focus should be on postworkout protein.
+Hitting the gym during the week in anticipation of the weekend suggests your nutrient-timing focus should be on postworkout protein.
 Protein delivery can be in the form of a supplement (powder, premade drink, or protein bar), high-protein snack, or complete meal.
-Taking a supplement makes the intake of 15-25 grams (1.2-17 grams per kilogram of body weight) of protein convenient, quick, and easy to digest, and evidence indicates there is no harm in consuming more than this suggested amount.2 The importance of consuming protein postresistance training is twofold.
+Taking a supplement makes the intake of 15 to 25 grams (1.2-17 grams per kilogram of body weight) of protein convenient, quick, and easy to digest, and evidence indicates there is no harm in consuming more than this suggested amount.2 The importance of consuming protein postresistance training is twofold.
 The first is to replace muscle protein breakdown (MPB) caused by lifting weights that occurs normally during resistance training.
 The second is to support muscle protein synthesis (MPS), which is the building of muscle following resistance training.
 The role of protein intake is to make sure you have a greater MPS to MPB ratio.2 Amino acid profiles of the protein sources are also important because specific essential amino acids such as leucine have been linked to increased MPS.
-For those types of gym sessions, which should be around 60-75 minutes, water can suffice for hydration.
+For those types of gym sessions, which should be around 60 to 75 minutes, water can suffice for hydration.